isubit/tripal_jbrowse_api/README.md

 # tripal_jbrowse_api

-A Drupal module that exposes a JBrowse-compatible REST API for Tripal
+A Tripal module that exposes Chado as a JBrowse-compatible REST API

 Based on https://github.com/erasche/chado-jbrowse-connector